pyeventsourcing/esdbclient/README.md

 This required `query` argument is a Python `str` that defines what the projection will do.

-This method also has four optional arguments, `emit_enabled`, `track_emitted_streams`, `timeout`, and `credentials`.
+This method also has five optional arguments, `engine`, `emit_enabled`, `track_emitted_streams`, `timeout`, and `credentials`.

+The optional `engine` argument is a Python `str` which specifies whether a projection will use version 1 or version 2 of the projections engine.
+If the argument is `"v2"`, the version 2 projection engine will be used, which is more reliable than the version 1 projection engine.
+The default value of `engine` is `v1`.

 The optional `emit_enabled` argument is a Python `bool` which specifies whether a projection will be able to emit events.
 If a `True` value is specified, the projection